Apocalyptic and post-apocalyptic fiction: Video games

 In Metro 2033 (2010), a nuclear war occurs in late 2013.
-Russia was targeted with atomic bombs, causing severe radiation across Moscow, forcing the rest of the people to live underground in the metro stations away from the deadly effects of radiation.
+Russia was targeted with atomic bombs, causing severe radiation across Moscow and forcing the rest of the people to live underground in the metro stations away from the deadly effects of radiation.
 Many animals and humans left behind mutated into creatures known as the Dark Ones, who were left outside for the next 20 years.
 The game is played from the perspective of Artyom, a 20-year-old male survivor and one of the many children brought into the metro right before the bombs dropped.
-The story takes place in post-apocalyptic Moscow, mostly inside the metro system, but some missions have the player go to the surface which is severely irradiated and a gas mask must be worn at all times due to the toxic air.
-A sequel, Metro: Last Light was released in 2013.
-A sequel to Metro: Last Light; Metro: Exodus was produced in 2019.
+The story takes place in post-apocalyptic Moscow, mostly inside the metro system, but some missions have the player go to the surface, which is severely irradiated, and a gas mask must be worn at all times due to the toxic air.
+A sequel, Metro: Last Light, was released in 2013.
+A sequel to Metro: Last Light; Metro: Exodus, was produced in 2019.

 Nuclear apocalypse followed by a demon invasion is a recurring staple of the Shin Megami Tensei series.
-In those games it is generally seen as a major religious event created by or following the orders of God, an example of this is in the 1992 Super Famicom game Shin Megami Tensei, in which the Germanic Deity Thor, following the orders of God, rains ICBMs on the city of Tokyo initiating the second act of the game and setting up for its sequel, Shin Megami Tensei II.
-In this franchise, these events are referred to as The Great Cataclysm.
+In those games it is generally seen as a major religious event created by or following the orders of God, an example of this is in the 1992 Super Famicom game Shin Megami Tensei, in which the Germanic Deity Thor, following the orders of God, rains ICBMs on the city of Tokyo, initiating the second act of the game and setting up for its sequel, Shin Megami Tensei II.
+In the franchise, these events are referred to as The Great Cataclysm.

-The Danganronpa series is revealed to be set in a world where society has collapsed as a result of "The Biggest, Most Awful, Most Tragic Event in Human History" which involves constant chaos, violence, and death for the sake of spreading of despair.
+The Danganronpa series is revealed to be set in a world where society has collapsed as a result of "The Biggest, Most Awful, Most Tragic Event in Human History" which involves constant chaos, violence, and death for the sake of spreading despair.

 In Doom Eternal, sometime after the events on Mars in Doom, Earth has been overrun by demonic forces, wiping out most of the planet's population, under the now-corrupted Union Aerospace Corporation.
 What remains of humanity has either fled Earth or have joined the Armored Response Coalition, a resistance movement formed to stop the invasion, which has gone into hiding after suffering heavy losses.
 The Doom Slayer, having previously been betrayed and teleported away by Dr. Samuel Hayden, returns with a satellite fortress controlled by the AI VEGA to quell the demonic invasion by killing the Hell Priests.